 Learning in this course results primarily from readings, in-class discussion, assignment, and case studies.
 Students will be evaluated on an individual basis for their participation in in-class discussion and group work is required for the Business Analytics Project where group members will share the same grade.
-If a group member feels that the other group member does not deserve 100% of the mark assigned, it is his/her responsibility to inform the instructor and the member involved, in writing, specifying the reasons and the percentage of the mark that should be assigned.
 Your final grade will be calculated as follows: